 8. Allowing pets to take over the property may lower the value of your home

-Pet owners can become immune to the smells, mess, and disruption that pets can create in a home.
-However, people viewing homes where animals live can easily be put off by aggressive, smelly or dirty pets.
+Pet owners can become immune to the smells, mess, and disruption that pets create in a home.
+However, viewing homes where animals live can easily be put off by aggressive, smelly or dirty pets.
 If your home is alienating a proportion of people seeing it as a result of ‘smelly pets,’ then this will inevitably lead to reduced demand – something that could reduce its value considerably.
 Avoid this and keep your home’s value where it should be, on a par with every other similar home to yours – only ask the in-laws or neighbours to be blunt with you and mention any unwanted pet smells or odours – it could save you money in the long run!

 10. Poor property maintenance, a home exterior in a state of disrepair